On Boussinesq's equation for water waves: The direct problem

 and let $\hat{\mathcal{S}} = \partial \D \cup \bar{D}_{3}\cup\bar{D}_{4}$.
 Let $\mathcal{S}$ denote the interior of $\bar{D}_3 \cup \bar{D}_4$ (see Figure \ref{fig: S}), and recall that $\mathcal{Q}=\{\kappa_{j}\}_{j=1}^{6}$ and $\hat{\mathcal{Q}} = \mathcal{Q} \cup \{0\}$.

 The following proposition summarizes some basic properties of $X$ and $Y$.
-The statement is similar to \cite[Proposition 3.1]{CLgoodboussinesq}; the main difference is that in our case $X$ and $Y$ are not well-defined at $\kappa_{j}$, $j=1,\ldots,6$, but are well-defined at the origin.
+The statement is similar to \cite[Proposition 3.1]{CLgoodboussinesq}; the main difference is that in our case $X$ and $Y$ are singular at the points $\{\kappa_{j}\}_1^6$.
 The proof is omitted.